 Will This Injury Lead To Long-term Pain?

 If you have experienced a severe injury, it’s unlikely you personally will know the total cost of your medical bills.
 This is especially important if you intend to file for workers’ compensation since you will likely need to tell the jury what you expect those costs to be.
-That information will need to be determined by a medical professional.
+A medical professional will need to determine the cost.